Punctuation!

 Punctuation is important.
-First of all, it is important because some punctuation marks are indicators of syntax The rules which govern how words combine to form sentences. more....
+First of all, it is important because some punctuation marks are indicators of syntaxThe rules which govern how words combine to form sentences..
 For example, the full stop marks the end of a sentence, and the comma may mark the end of a clause.
 Secondly, even punctuation which is not essential helps the reader to quickly understand the phrasing of a sentence.
 These are marks which in speech would be indicated by pauses, intonation, stress and even body language like raised eyebrows or twitchy fingers.

 The second group contains all the other punctuation marks.
-They are the apostrophe ( ' apostrophe ), the hyphen ( ‐ hyphen ), quotation marks ( " " quotation marks), parentheses (( )parentheses), brackets ([ ]brackets), ellipsis ( . . . ellipsis consists of 3 dots separated by spaces and beginning and ending in a space), italics (wordthis word is in italics), and capitalization (Tthe first letter of the sentence is capitalizedhe first letter is capitalized.).
+They are the apostrophe ( ' apostrophe ), the hyphen ( ‐ hyphen ), quotation marks ( " " quotation marks), parentheses ( ( ) parentheses), brackets ( [ ] brackets), ellipsis ( . . . ellipsis consists of three dots seaparated by spaces and beginning and ending with a space), italics ( word this word is in italics), and capitalization (The first letter is capitalized.The first letter of the sentence is capitalized).

 The main function of the full stop is to end a sentence.

-The only other ways to end a sentence are with question mark (?question mark), or an exclamation mark (!exclamation mark).
+The only other ways to end a sentence are with question mark ( ? question mark), or an exclamation mark ( ! exclamation mark).

-The full stop is also used in some abbreviations A shortened form of a word or a phrase. more..: e.g., Mr., Jan. etc.
+The full stop is also used in some abbreviationsA shortened form of a word or a phrase.: e.g., Mr., Jan. etc.

 One of the simplest uses of a comma is to separate items in a list.